MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 For the SBA application, keep the following in mind:

 - The name can be whatever you decide.
-- Supported account types = Account in this organizational directory only
+- Supported account types = Account in this organizational directory only.
-- The Web Redirect Uri = https://login.microsoftonline.com/common/oauth2/nativeclient
+- The Web Redirect Uri = https://login.microsoftonline.com/common/oauth2/nativeclient.
-- Implicit grant tokens = Access tokens and ID tokens
+- Implicit grant tokens = Access tokens and ID tokens.
-- API permissions = Skype and Teams Tenant Admin Access -> Application permissions -> application_access_custom_sba_appliance
+- API permissions = Skype and Teams Tenant Admin Access -> Application permissions -> application_access_custom_sba_appliance.
-- Client secret: you can use any description and expiration
+- Client secret: you can use any description and expiration.
-- Remember to copy the client secret right away after you have created it
+- Remember to copy the client secret immediately after creating it.
-- The Application (client) id is shown on the Overview tab
+- The Application (client) id is shown on the Overview tab.

 Then follow these steps:

-1. Register the application
+1. Register the application.
-2. Set the implicit grant tokens
+2. Set the implicit grant tokens.
-3. Set the API permissions
+3. Set the API permissions.
-4. Create the client secret
+4. Create the client secret.

 ## Session Border Controller configuration